apollographql/apollo-client-nextjs/package/README.md

 This link will (if called with `stripDefer: true`) strip all `@defer` fragments from your query.

-You can exclude certain fragments from this behaviour by giving them a label starting with `"SsrDontStrip"`.
+You can exclude certain fragments from this behavior by giving them a label starting with `"SsrDontStrip"`.

 Example: